o-richard/DSA/queue/README.md

 1. InitDoubleEndedQueue(size)
 > Creates the double ended queue wuth the size specified by the user.
-> The data type of the double ended queue is not restrictive.
+> The data type of the items of the double ended queue is not restrictive.
 > It returns the double ended queue and an error (used to check if initialization is successful)

 2. AddAtFront(item)